tjosseau/objectyve/readme.md

 * **Privacy**

     JavaScript permits objects to have hidden fields.
-Objectyve allows users to define both "private" and "protected" members, however _it is **not** like in a classic Object Oriented behavior_.
+Objectyve allows users to define both "hidden" and "concealed" members which means not allowing to enumerate the given properties.

-    - **Protected** are public accessible but not enumerable from the instance :
+    - **Hidden** are public accessible but not enumerable from the instance :

     ```javascript
     Machin.public({
         a : 1
-    }).protected({
+    }).hidden({
         _a : 10
     }) ;